Colleges by Location

 Apart from its academic prowess, UAH offers a vibrant campus life with numerous student organizations, clubs, and recreational facilities.
 The university's Charger Athletics program competes in Division I of the National Collegiate Athletic Association (NCAA) and has achieved success in several sports, including hockey and soccer.
 UAH also boasts state-of-the-art facilities, including research labs, a modern library, and a high-tech fitness center, ensuring students have access to excellent resources and services.
 Overall, The University of Alabama in Huntsville offers a stimulating and innovative academic experience combined with a vibrant campus life.

 Located in Huntsville, AL and set in a suburban environment, The University of Alabama in Huntsville is a public university.
-Its campus is 400 acres in size.
-This academic institution uses a semester-based calendar.
-It has an acceptance rate of 78%.
-The freshman retention rate at The University of Alabama in Huntsville is 80% and the six-year graduation rate is 63%.
+This educational institution operates on a semester-based calendar.
+It has an acceptance rate of 74%.
+The freshman retention rate at The University of Alabama in Huntsville is 81% and the six-year graduation rate is 62%.

 Quick Facts